-Student fees are usually charged to support student organizations and activities or for intercollegiate programs.
+Student fees are usually charged to support student organizations and activities or intercollegiate programs.
 You should be able to locate the amount your school charges in student fees on their website.
-It may vary depending on your program of study, whether you’re enrolled as a part-time or full-time student, or by the specific classes you take.
+It may vary depending on your program of study, whether you’re enrolled as a part-time or full-time student, and by the specific classes you take.

 How Can I Make Going to College Cheaper?

-Once you know how much one college class costs at your school, you can start building your budget and figure out where you can cut back on expenses.
+Once you know how much one college class costs at your school, you can start making your budget and figure out where you can cut back on expenses.
 Here are some quick tips to save money in college!

 Buy Secondhand Textbooks or Rent Materials

 The cost of textbooks and other course materials adds up, especially if you’re buying everything brand new.
-Before you buy textbooks that you’ll only need for one semester, try looking online and around your campus for ways to get your books at a more affordable price.
+Before you buy textbooks that you’ll only need for one semester, try looking online and around campus for ways to get your books at a more affordable price.